charlesreid1/charlesreid1.github.io/pelican/content/rubiks-1-representation.md

 <a name="tuple-representation"></a>
 ## Tuple Representation

-Tuple representation:
-* 96 integers
-* Caveat: 4 are interchangeable.
-* Two approaches: one more complicated, one less complicated.
-* More complicated: duplicates in 96-tuple
-* Less complicated: 96 separate faces, but build in accounting for fact that four faces are interchangeable

 Now, we have managed to find a unique representation for any given cube state by labeling each individual face 1-96.

 But we aren't quite done yet.
+It turns out that our statement, that our representation should treat each face as unique, is not strictly true for all 96 faces.

+The square pieces are completely interchangeable, due to the fact that they are not connected to any other faces (and therefore have no orientation or way of differentiating them from one another).

-It turns out that the square pieces, which we said were completely interchangeable because they had no second face and therefore no orientation to differentiate one center piece from another, throw in a twist.
-If we are doing anything that involves counting configurations, we should take care to treat the following groups of tuple indices as
+If we are doing anything that involves counting configurations, it is important to account for this fact, by treating the following groups of face indices as
 interchangeable:

 ```